Log in

 Cool 1984.

-And now the motto of the party.
+And now the party's motto.

 Please grin maliciously!